-Joe Donovan studied a Level 3 Business qualification, which is equivalent to 3 A-Levels.
-He hails from Kirkby Lonsdale and chose Kendal College mainly because of its reputation and links with employers & universities.
+Joe studied a Level 3 Business qualification, which is equivalent to 3 A-Levels.
+He chose Kendal College mainly because of its reputation and links with employers and universities.

 Business is a subject I’ve always been really interested in.
 The course at college looked to be a lot more comprehensive and lead to far more opportunities than if I had studied the same course elsewhere, or done it alongside other subjects at sixth form.